 You have to be able to look at that and understand what airspace is what and what the symbols mean.

 So key terms and sectional charts are super important.
-Is there another topic you should know?
+Is there another topic I should focus on?

 Yes, weather.
-Keywords are just general “400 feet” is your maximum altitude.
-The right distance from buildings, things like that.
-And then it’s weather—making sure you can understand METAR reports.
+Making sure you can understand METAR reports.
 Once you get those three components, you’re almost guaranteed to pass.

 How many times did it take you to pass?

 Once.
 I studied on a Monday and Tuesday, took the test on Wednesday, and passed.
 I got an 86%—you only need 70%.
 And that lasts for two years before I have to renew.

 Once you pass, are you immediately certified to fly?